igor-pavlenko/httpsignatures-go/README.md

-# Httpsignatures-go
+# Sign/Verify signature with http-signatures golang lib

 [![Linter & Tests](https://github.com/igor-pavlenko/httpsignatures-go/workflows/linter%20&%20tests/badge.svg?branch=master)](https://github.com/igor-pavlenko/httpsignatures-go/actions)
 [![Codecov](https://codecov.io/gh/igor-pavlenko/httpsignatures-go/branch/master/graph/badge.svg)](https://codecov.io/gh/igor-pavlenko/httpsignatures-go)
 [![Go Report Card](https://goreportcard.com/badge/github.com/igor-pavlenko/httpsignatures-go)](https://goreportcard.com/report/github.com/igor-pavlenko/httpsignatures-go)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=igor-pavlenko_httpsignatures.go&metric=alert_status)](https://sonarcloud.io/dashboard?id=igor-pavlenko_httpsignatures.go)

-This module is created to provide a simple solution to sign HTTP messages according to the document:
+This module is created to provide a simple solution to sign and verify signature in HTTP messages according to the document:

 https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-00

 ## Versions compatibility
 Since the current standard is still in draft mode and will have a few iterations (versions) before becoming stable, the project is going to maintain current and future versions.

 To be compatible with ietf.org versioning the project will change only MINOR & PATCH versions, until document final release.
 A MINOR version will be equal to the draft version.
 A PATCH version will be used for bug fixes & improvements and will not break backward compatibility with IETF version.